 The world that surrounds us – the signs that direct us, the smartphone pages we flick through, the way we use buildings, how we move around cities – is consciously or unconsciously designed.
-This design has a great impact on the use and sustainable credentials of our products and systems.
-In fact, 80% of the environmental impacts of the products we use daily are determined in the very early stages of design.
-Therefore, how we design more sustainable products, services and (more importantly) systems have significant implications for sustainability.
+How things are designed can have significant implications for sustainability: 80% of the environmental impacts of those products and services are determined in the early stages of design.
+We’ve made some significant headway on sustainability reporting and monitoring, governance, production, supply chains and communications, but paid much less attention (and allocated less budget) to how we design more sustainable products, services and systems.